xMazzmax/coiffeur-seren/README.md

   - Instead of doing some random project that besides the learning effect would potentially have no use at all, I decided to add real world value to a business.
   - I've learned from highly successful people that if you're useful to them and add tons of value without asking anything in return, the probability of them giving you tons of value back voluntarily is pretty high.
 I wanted to test this theory.
 - Domain
-  - I looked up the cheapest reliable swiss domain host: Hostpoint CHF 5 for the first year, CHF 15/year afterwards
+  - I looked up the cheapest reliable swiss domain host: [Hostpoint](https://www.hostpoint.ch/en/domains/domains.html) CHF 5 for the first year, CHF 15/year afterwards
 - Website hosting
-  - I chose free hosting on Netlify which provides incredible value for no money at all
+  - I chose [free hosting on Netlify](https://www.netlify.com/pricing/) which provides incredible value for no money at all

 **3. What's your target launch date?**

 - If my client would take care of the content and I therefore only had to do focus on the design and coding part, I thought it would take me 1 week max.
-Otherwise it would take longer depending on everything he would need from me.
+Otherwise it would take longer depending on the things he would need from me.

 **4. How would you describe your organization?**